I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Trouble In Paradise

-Iommi knew that it would be a mistake putting the Sabbath name on an album that sounded nothing like Black Sabbath, but he was given no choice in the matter so he was forced to bite the bullet.
-Seventh Star was released in January of 1986 with the unwieldy heading of "Black Sabbath Featuring Tony Iommi" splashed across its front cover...and the album was pretty much doomed from the moment it hit record store racks.
-Long time Sabbath fans scoffed at the unfamiliar faces in the "new" lineup, and assumed that Iommi, being the only original member left, was simply trying to squeeze the last bit of juice out of the Black Sabbath name for his own benefit.
-To make matters worse, Warner Brothers chose to release the album's bluesy ballad "No Stranger To Love" as the first single; the track's synths and commercial pop-metal/AOR vibe absolutely mortified Sabbath diehards.
+Tony knew that it would be a mistake putting the Black Sabbath name on an album that sounded nothing like Sabbath, but he was forced to bite the bullet.
+Seventh Star was released in January of '86 with the unwieldy heading "Black Sabbath Featuring Tony Iommi" splashed across its front cover...and the album was pretty much doomed from the moment it hit record store racks.
+Long time fans scoffed at the unfamiliar faces in the "new" lineup, and assumed that Tony was trying to squeeze the last bit of juice out of the Sabbath name for his own benefit.
+To make matters worse, Warner Brothers chose the bluesy ballad "No Stranger To Love" as the first single.
+The track's synths and commercial pop-metal/AOR vibe absolutely mortified Sabbath diehards.
 (Useless trivia: the moody, black and white video for "No Stranger..." starred a young Denise Crosby, of future Star Trek: The Next Generation fame.)
-Seventh Star debuted in the top 30 in Sabbath's native U.K., but came in at a paltry #78 in America before it slid off the U.S. Billboard chart altogether.
+Seventh Star debuted in the top 30 in Sabbath's native U.K., but came in at a paltry #78 in America before sliding off the U.S. Billboard chart altogether.

-Given the amount of behind-the-scenes drama that went into the album's creation, it should be no surprise that the Seventh Star concert tour quickly developed into a disaster of Spinal Tap proportions as well.
-Glenn Hughes only performed five shows with the band before he got into a fight in a bar that broke several bones in his face, leaving him swollen and unable to sing.
-Sabbath sent Hughes home to recuperate and hastily recruited a then-unknown New Jersey singer named Ray Gillen to fill in for the remainder of the tour.
-(Gillen would go on to a measure of fame several years later as frontman of the blues-rock band Badlands, with former Ozzy guitarist Jake E. Lee.)
-The vocalist switch was probably for the best, because Hughes has famously said of his brief Sabbath experience, "Glenn Hughes singing in Black Sabbath is like James Brown singing in Metallica.
+Given the amount of behind-the-scenes drama that went into the creation of Seventh Star, it should be no surprise that the tour quickly developed into a disaster of Spinal Tap proportions as well.
+Glenn Hughes only performed five shows before getting his face re-arranged in a bar fight, which left him swollen and unable to sing.
+Hughes was sent home and a then-unknown New Jersey singer named Ray Gillen was hired to fill in for the remainder of the tour.
+(Gillen would go on to a measure of fame several years later in the blues-rock band Badlands, with former Ozzy guitarist Jake E. Lee.)
+The vocalist switch was probably for the best, because Hughes has famously said of his brief Sabbath tenure, "Glenn Hughes singing in Black Sabbath is like James Brown singing in Metallica.
 It just doesn't work."
-By all accounts, the Gillen-fronted version of Sabbath turned out to be a surprisingly strong musical unit that put on some tight live shows, but In the end it really didn't matter who was out front.
+By all accounts, the Gillen-fronted version of Sabbath was a surprisingly strong musical unit that put on some tight live shows, but In the end it really didn't matter.
 Even with then-hot young opening acts like W.A.S.P. and Anthrax added to the bill in an attempt to boost ticket sales, the Seventh Star tour was met with massive fan disinterest, half filled venues and numerous cancellations.

-When the smoke cleared, Seventh Star was denounced as one of Black Sabbath's worst albums, if not THE worst, and it regularly ranked at or near the bottom of their catalog in fan and critic polls for years after its release.
+When the smoke cleared, Seventh Star was denounced as one of Black Sabbath's worst albums, and it ranked at or near the bottom of their catalog in fan and critic polls for years after its release.

 Live With Ray Gillen: